SOS (Filipino alternative band): 2012: She's Only Sixteen EP

 Riding on the success of the EP, She's Only Sixteen would go on to perform at numerous major local events such as the first Wanderland Music and Arts Festival and the first Satchmi Vinyl day in 2013.
 They also performed internationally at Baybeats 2015 in Singapore.

-Although they continued to release new music and demos under their Soundcloud, they were unable to 'legally' release new content due to their label tampering with the band's creative control, thus delaying their announced debut album's release by 5 years.
+Although they continued to release new music and demos under their SoundCloud, they were unable to 'legally' release new content due to their label tampering with the band's creative control, thus delaying their announced debut album's release by 5 years.

 2017-2020: Whatever That Was

 In the 5 years that they weren't able to release music through a label, the band fell into a "weird stagnant place".
 They continued to play gigs and release demos (through SoundCloud, which were then deleted before the release of their album) but none of their new material really stuck with them.
 Also, being fresh college graduates, they now had different priorities and schedules to deal with.

 Despite busy schedules and day jobs, the band still found time to focus on their music.
 In that time, they were able to develop their personal sound and grow out of their EP, which was largely influenced by foreign artists such as The Strokes and Arctic Monkeys, whom they were very frequently compared and attributed to.

-Their debut album entitled 'Whatever That Was' was released on September 30, 2017 under local independent label Party Bear Records.
+Their debut album entitled 'Whatever That Was' was released on September 30, 2017, under local independent label Party Bear Records.

 Seña's songwriting for 'Whatever That Was' departs from their self-titled EP's youthful romantic themes and ventures towards much more mature realities about working out relationships, being alone, and the struggle of adult life.
 Their sound also hints at their maturity as a band, as they have experimented and incorporated different styles and genres such as jazz, shoegaze and a little bit of samba.

 A few days after its release, 9 songs out of 11 were on the Spotify Philippines Viral Chart, with their single 'Magic' claiming the number 1 spot for nearly a week.

 On November 25, 2017, the band released a music video directed by Jorel Lising for their 2nd single 'Magic' on Party Bear Record's YouTube channel.

-2020-present: Currently, The Other Side EP
+2020-2021: Currently and The Other Side EP

 On May 1, 2020, the band released their new single, "Currently" on social media streaming platforms.
-After almost three years without new music, the band embarked on a new journey and venturing on new sound with their music.
+After almost three years without new music, the band embarked on a new journey and ventured into new sounds with their music.

 Two singles for The Other Side EP, "Broken Glass" was released on September 25, 2020, and "Good Company" was released on November 6, 2020.
 The EP was released on November 27, 2020.

+On November 12, 2021, the band released Proof, accompanied by a music video shot in La Union, where they have also moved and built their studio (Bavarian Studio) under their indie label Bavarian Records.